Looking for THE RIGHT EQUINE Partner?

 - Only Approved Adopters may visit the horses.
 Once approved, you can meet Any horse that could meet your needs within the rescue.
 You are not obligated or expected to adopt UNLESS The horse is a GREAT MATCH for you.
 Should you meet another HOP horse during a visit that may work better, you’re welcome to consider another horse if you’re approved to adopt.

 - The Adoption Agreement: Have the Adoption Agreement read, signed and notarized Once you Select a Horse.
 A horse cannot leave our facility without this agreement signs

 - Download: The Adoption Agreement and make sure to have this with you and notarized on adoption day.

 - You must arrange safe transport or afford to hire reputable transport for your adoptive horse.
 Horses will not leave in unsafe trailers for any reason.
 Transport is a cost the adopter must cover.
 Transporter suggestions are located here.

 Photos of your newly adopted horse at your facility must be emailed, text or sent via Facebook within 2 days of arriving at your facility.
 You must send photo updates every month via email or social media to HOP.
 After the first year, you shall provide twice yearly updates which must include 2 photos that are current for that season, as well as an overview of the equine’s condition for as long as the horse is in your care.
 Photos need to show the horse’s whole body and the facility.
-Remember, a HOP horse can be returned and must be returned should you cease to be able to provide care for any reason.
-If someone you know would like to adopt the HOP horse you have, they can apply and do so if approved.

 We do not adopt more than 2 horses to any applicant within a 6 month period of time.
 Adoptions of more than 2 are possible with an extremely strong equine history, income verification and only if you own your property.